|Homepage:||Click to visit|

 |Partner Website||Click Here|

-Assumption University was the first international university in Thailand and originated in 1969 as a business college.
+Assumption University was founded in 1969, making it the first international university in Thailand.
 Assumption University is well-known throughout Southeast Asia for its business program, but offers exchange students a wide variety of course options in several areas of study, including Business Administration, Economics, Engineering, Science and Technology, Law, Biotechnology, Communication, Art, and Music.

 This exchange is open to all majors, though Business and Communication majors are particularly encouraged to apply.
 Assumption University utilizes a similar academic system to the United States in which undergraduate students take 4-6 courses per semester for a total of 12-18 credits.
 For a listing of courses, click here.